robertdebock/robertdebock.github.io/_posts/2019-09-26-how-many-modules-do-you-need.md

 # What 'weird' modules?

 A bit more difficult to answer, I've taken two approaches:
-- Take the bottom of the list of "most used modules".
+1. Take the bottom of the list of "most used modules".
-- Walked throught the 97 modules and discover odd once.
+2. Walked throught the 97 modules and discover odd once.

+- bigip_*: I've written a role for a workshop.
+- gem: Don't know, weird.
+- debug: What, get it out of there!
+- include_vars: Why would that be?
+- fail: Let's check that later.
+- set_fact: I'm now a big fan of `set_fact`, most facts can be "rendered" in `vars/main.yml`.

 # How many 'vendor' modules?